simongogoransson/gre-todo-list/README.md

 # gre-todo-list

-This is an little exampel todo list application for manageing diffrents task around a building.
+This is an little exampel todo list application for manageing diffrents task around a buildings.

 ### This is what you can do in the app
 * Create new buildings